axibase/atsd-use-cases/chart-of-the-day/hawaii-gdp/README.md

 rate is often used to judge investments with a compounding interest rate, however it can be adopted to these purposes to accurately provide average performance benchmarks for Hawaii and the United States.

-Even during the worst year of the eponymous Great Recession, the state of Hawaii actually continued to see growth locally, and it was not until the final observed year that the United States GDP Growth was able to surpass a tiny economy built on [tourism and agriculture](https://www.bea.gov/regional/bearfacts/pdf.cfm?fips=15000&areatype=STATE&geotype=3), two notoriously volatile industries.
+Even during the worst year of the eponymous Great Recession, the state of Hawaii continued to see growth locally, and it was not until the final observed year that the United States GDP Growth was able to surpass a tiny economy built on [tourism and agriculture](https://www.bea.gov/regional/bearfacts/pdf.cfm?fips=15000&areatype=STATE&geotype=3), two notoriously volatile industries.
 Hawaii is also in the top 20 states when considering